 (vi) As informed to us the Central Government has not prescribed maintenance of costrecords under sub-section (1) of Section 148 of the Act.

-(vii) (a) According to the information and explanations given to us and based on therecords of the company examined by us the company is generally regular in depositing the undisputed statutory duesincluding Provident Fund Employees' State Insurance Income-tax Sales-tax Wealth TaxGoods and Services Tax Custom Duty Excise Duty and other statutory dues as applicablewith the appropriate authorities in India;
+(a) The company is generally regular in depositing the undisputed statutory duesincluding Provident Fund Employees' State Insurance Income-tax Sales-tax Wealth TaxGoods and Services Tax Custom Duty Excise Duty and other statutory dues as applicablewith the appropriate authorities in India;

-(b) According to the information and explanations given to us and based on the recordsof the company examined by us there are no dues of Income Tax Wealth Tax Service TaxSales Tax Customs Duty and Excise Duty which have not been deposited on account of anydisputes;
+(b) There are no dues of Income Tax Wealth Tax Goods and Services Tax Sales TaxCustoms Duty and Excise Duty which have not been deposited on account of any disputes;

-(viii) According to the records of the company examined by us and as per theinformation and explanations given to us the company has not defaulted in repayment ofloans from any financial institution or banks and has not issued debentures.
+(viii) According to the records of the company examined by us and as per theinformation and explanations given to us the company has not defaulted in repayment ofloans from any financial institution or banks and has not issued debenture.